sg-developer-portal/TechBiz-Documentation-Clone/invite_users.md

 # Invite users

-**Prerequisite**:

--   Users (public officers and vendors) need to have a TechPass account to access [Singapore Government Tech Stack(SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products in TechBiz.
+Users (public officers and vendors) need to have a TechPass account to access [Singapore Government Tech Stack(SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products in TechBiz.

-This guide shows you how agencies can send TechPass invites to users from the TechBiz portal.
+This guide shows agencies how they can send TechPass invites to users from the TechBiz portal.

 ## To invite users to TechPass: